 In 2012, Jonathan was the deputy policy director on the 2012 Romney for President campaign.
 Early in his career, he served for four years at the White House including two years as the youngest White House commissioned officer then serving.
 During his time at the White House, he served as Vice President Cheney’s staff secretary, associate staff secretary to President Bush, and special assistant to the President for policy in the Chief of Staff’s office.

 Burks has a M.A. from the School of Advanced International Studies at Johns Hopkins University and a bachelor of science in foreign service from Georgetown University.
-He lives with his wife and son in Alexandria, Virginia.
+He lives with his wife and children in Alexandria, Virginia.

 Derrick Dockery serves on the American Idea Foundation’s Board of Directors and is the co-founder of Yellow Ribbons United, an organization dedicated to raising resources for service members and their families, providing support and increasing awareness of issues affecting retired and active duty military personnel.